revaturelabs/interviewquestions/Python/Python_Basics/python-basics.md

 ---
 5. Which of the following statement is false regarding Identifiers?
 ![Medium](https://github.com/revaturelabs/JavaFSQuestions/blob/main/Java/JavaIntro/JavaFeatures/Project%203%20(2).jpg)

-a) Variable name can have lower and upper case letters.
+a) Variable name can have lower and upper case letters.<br>
-b) Identifier should start with a character or a number.
+b) Identifier should start with a character or a number. <br>
-c) A digit(0-9) can be placed at any position except at the starting.
+c) A digit(0-9) can be placed at any position except at the starting. <br>
 d) No special characters(@,!,#,$,%,&) are allowed other than underscore.
 <details><summary> <b>Show Answer</b> </summary>